eligosource/eventsourced/README.md

     val channel: ActorRef = extension.channelOf(DefaultChannelProps(channelId, destination))

-The `channelId` must be a positive integer.
-The map of registered channels can be obtained via `extension.channels` which returns a map of type Map[Int, ActorRef] where the mapping key is the channel id.
-Channels can optionally be registered under a custom name as well (see also section [Emitter](#emitter)).
+The `channelId` must be a positive integer and consistently defined across application runs.
+The map of registered channels can be obtained via the `channels` method of `EventsourcingExtension` which returns a map of type `Map[Int, ActorRef]` where the mapping key is the channel id.
+Channels can optionally be registered under a custom name (see also section [Emitter](#emitter)).

     // …
     val channelId: Int = …